dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 And we will get access to the content of the `physical_address` variable using it's *higher half representative*

-And again we face the problem that the _HHDM_ needs to be initialized, and to do it we still need the PMM, but if we could be able to initialize the `hhdm`  before everyhing else in the PMM it will provide us two important new information:
+And again we face the problem that the _HHDM_ needs to be initialized, and to do it we still need the PMM, but if we could be able to initialize the `hhdm`  before everyhing else it will provide us two important new information:

-* The first is that once the hhdm is initialized we are sure that for the rest of initialization of any memory management part, we don't neet to map anything else, because we can access all the memory we want already.
+* The first is that once the hhdm is initialized we are sure that for the rest of initialization of any memory management part, we don't need to map anything else, because we can already access all the memory we want.
-* The `hhdm` will never change once initailized, yeah the content of the memory can changes, but the mapping will always be the same.
-So there will nevery be the need to free any address within the hhdm.
+* The `hhdm` will never change once initailized, yeah the content of the memory can change, but the mapping will always be the same.
+So there will never be the need to free any address within the hhdm.

-Another important thing that we already know is that usually any memory right after the kernel is usually free, and if it is not is because something is loaded there, and we should be able to tell it by parsing some data structures provided by grub (the memory map, and the modules).
-At this point we can safely assume that unless the addresses above the end of the kernel are reserved in the mmap, or used by some module (and that can be easily achieved by parsing the tables already present in memory), that area can be used.
+Another important thing that we already know is that usually any memory right after the kernel is free, and if it is not is because something is loaded there, we should be able to tell it by parsing some data structures provided by grub (the memory map, and the modules).
+At this point we can safely assume that unless the addresses above the end of the kernel are reserved in the mmap, or used by some module, that area can be used.

 And here is the solution, until the memory manager is not initialized, we will keep returning addresses that are just after the kernel for creating the page tables required for the `hhdm` Initialization (again with the exclusion of the parts that we already knows are marked as used by the bios/bootloader).